adternative/adternative-apps/README.md

 - `GET /users/:userId` - Get specific user (admin only)
 - `PUT /users/:userId/role` - Update user role (admin only)
 - `PUT /users/:userId/toggle-status` - Toggle user status (admin only)

+## Billing & Subscriptions

+- Each entity can purchase access to individual modules on a monthly or yearly cadence.
+ - Module pricing and descriptions live in each module's `config.json` (for example, `modules/core/config.json`).
+Global defaults such as currency and grace periods remain in `config/subscriptionPlans.js`.
+- Active subscriptions are enforced by the paywall middleware before module routes are executed.
+- A configurable grace window (`gracePeriodDays`) allows short-term access after period end before locking the module.
+- Use the Entity subscription API endpoints to provision, upgrade, or cancel module access programmatically.

 ## Database Schema